fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    (DUT in series) measurement.

-In the real world, the 1-port measurement method is only accurate when the DUT's impedance is close to the system impedance.
-If the impedance of the DUT is too high or too low, almost all energy is reflected back.
-Small differences between strong reflections are hard to distinguish.
+In the real world, the 1-port measurement method is only accurate when the DUT's impedance is close to the port impedance.
+If the impedance of the DUT is too high or too low, almost all energy is reflected back. overwhelming the receiver with strong reflections, making them are hard to distinguish.
 For low-impedance DUTs, results are also sensitive to the port's contact resistance.
 Both result in significant measurement errors.